Swami Keshwanand: Career

 Swami Keshwanand lived a life of many facets—as freedom fighter, educator and social reformer.

 Freedom fighter

-The Jalianwalla Bagh Massacre of 1919, which caused a profound impact on the collective psyche of the Punjab, left Swami Keshawanand profoundly moved.He started going to the meetings of Arya Samaj and was influenced by its philosophy.
-He started attending the meetings of the Indian National Congress, joined the Indian Independence Movement Pandit Madan Mahan Malviya influenced him.
-He attended Delhi Adhiveshan of congress chaired by Madan Mahan Malviya in 1919.
-He participated in the non-cooperation movement, for which was imprisoned for two years (1921–1922) at Ferozepur.
+The Jalianwalla Bagh Massacre of 1919, which caused a profound impact on the collective psyche of the Punjab, left Swami Keshawanand profoundly moved.
+He started attending the meetings of the Indian National Congress, joined the Indian Independence Movement under the leadership of Mahatma Gandhi, and participated in the non-co-operation movement, for which was imprisoned for two years (1921–1922) at Ferozepur.
 In 1930, he was given charge of Congress activities in Ferozepur district.
 He was again arrested the same year, but was soon released pursuant to the Gandhi-Irwin pact.

 Educator

 Swami Keshwanand, an orphan, illiterate, nomadic man who never received formal education, was the founder of more than 300 schools, 50 hostels and innumerable libraries, social service centres and museums.
 In 1911, within a few years of his initiation into the Udasin Dasnami sect as a sanyasi, swami Keshawanand started the "Vedant Pushp Vatika" library within the precincts of the Sadhu Ashram Fazilka.
 The following year, he started a Sanskrit school at the same place.
 In 1932, swami Keshwanand was made director of the Jat School, Sangaria, which was at the verge of closure for want of funds.
 He went from village to village to collect funds, and was successful in averting the closure of the school, which was renamed Gramothan Vidyapith, Sangaria in 1948.
 Within the precincts of this school, Swami Keshwanand developed a museum with a valuable collection of rare documents, paintings and antiques, thus initiating the idea of conservation in a profoundly backward area.
 The students of the school, aided by the local community, undertook a large-scale, successful project to green the precincts of the school, which is located in one of the most arid regions of India.
 Gramothan Vidyapith, Sangaria has become an inspiration for educators far and wide.